 It is a really good option for a first electric toothbrush.

-Unfortunately, it does lack a pressure sensor and 30 second pacer.
-This means that there are no alerts when you brush too hard, or when you should move from one quadrant to another.
+Unfortunately, it does lack a pressure sensor.
+This means that there are no alerts when you brush too hard.

 The single cleaning mode is more than satisfactory and when used correctly provides a good clean of the teeth.